-Brown Snake (Storeria dekayi)
+DeKay’s Brown Snake (Storeria dekayi)

-By: Jeff LeClere
+by Jeff LeClere

 There may be white pigment in between the scales when the skin is stretched.
 The belly is unmarked except for a row of black spots where the ventral scales meet the dorsal scales.
 Belly coloration may be cream, pinkish or yellowish.
 The scales are keeled and the anal plate is divided.

-Including the subspecies, the brown snake is found in all of Iowa but the northwestern third.
+The DeKay’s brown snake is found in all of Iowa but the northwestern third.

 These snakes are extremely adaptable to environmental changes and are frequently found in city parks, city lots, cemeteries, and backyards.

-This snake is also called the Dekay’s snake after New York naturalist James Edward DeKay, (Conant and Collins, 1991).
+This snake is called the Dekay’s brown snake after New York naturalist James Edward DeKay, (Conant and Collins, 1991).
 They may be found by turning flat trash.
 They are generally diurnal, but I have found them at night during hot weather.
 These snakes vary in temperament.
 Most of the specimens I have encountered have been very mild mannered and made no attempt to bite.
 A few others, however, have flattened themselves out like a ribbon.
 This stretches the scales apart and the underlying skin color may produce white dashes on the sides.
 Rarely they strike viciously and musk, but their bite is harmless and painless.

-Brown snakes eat earthworms, slugs, snails, soft-bodied insects and larger specimens will eat frogs and tadpoles.
+DeKay’s brown snakes eat earthworms, slugs, snails, soft-bodied insects and larger specimens will eat frogs and tadpoles.